Félix de Blochausen

 Baron Félix de Blochausen (5 March 1834 – 15 November 1915), was a Luxembourgish politician.
-An Orangist, he was the sixth Prime Minister of Luxembourg, serving for ten years, from 26 December 1874 until 20 February 1885.
+An Orangist, he was prime minister of Luxembourg, serving for ten years, from 26 December 1874 until 20 February 1885.

+He was the son of Frederic Joseph Prosper de Blochausen (1802-1886), who had been Chancellor of State of Luxembourg in The Hague.

 Minister for the Interior

-From 14 December 1866 to 3 December 1867 he was Director-General (Minister) for the Interior in the government of Victor de Tornaco.
+He had a brief career as a lawyer and member of the Chamber of Deputies.
+Then, from 14 December 1866 to 3 December 1867 he was Director-General (Minister) for the Interior in the government of Victor de Tornaco.
 From 1872 to 1873 he was President of the Chamber of Deputies.

 Prime minister

 On 26 December 1874, after Emmanuel Servais' resignation, de Blochausen was appointed prime minister and Director-General for Foreign Affairs.
 From 21 September to 12 October 1882, he was Director-General of Finances.
 Under his government, the criminal code and education were reformed.
 On 20 February 1885 de Blochausen had to resign due to an insider trading scandal.

 Domestic policy

 The Blochausen government introduced reforms of primary education.
 Against the opposition of conservative Deputies, it made it obligatory for children to attend school for six years, from ages 6 to 12.
 The reform gave rise to far-reaching debates over the role of the state in society, and the relationship between church and state.
 The new law made it the state's duty to organise public education, whereas the church retained a level of influence over education on the local level, and had powers of supervision over teachers.